oracle-livelabs/security/database/baseline/nne/nne.md

     **Note**:
     - We extract all rows containing an email or something similar
-    - Because the network is in the clear text, the `DEMO_HR_EMPLOYEES` table data is totally readable!
+    - Because the network is in clear text, the `DEMO_HR_EMPLOYEES` table data is totally readable!

 3. Next, run **tcpflow** to capture traffic across the wire for the Glassfish application